+But you aren’t on the toddler train just yet, so let’s chat babies!
+They are all kinds of wonderful, and navigating through each development stage is exciting from one to the next.
 Since sleep can have such a big effect on most, it’s helpful to understand what lies ahead.
 Besides the commonly discussed topics such as resettling and swaddling, there are a few other things worthy of sharing.

 2. Right when you’ve nailed wrapping, it’s time to transition to a sleeping bag

 Those first few months will fly by.
-You will feel like you have finally nailed the art of sleep and then it’s time to change things up again.
-All of your hard work learning to wrap and swaddle your baby, will become obsolete once your little one starts to roll.
+You will feel like you have finally nailed the art of the swaddle – and sleep, and then it’s time to change things up again.
+All of your hard work learning to wrap and swaddle your baby will become obsolete once your little one starts to roll.
 This is why we see new parents delay the process of transitioning – nobody wants to mess with a sleeping baby!

-The reality is, it will be unsafe for them to stay swaddled.
+The reality is, though, it will become unsafe for them to stay swaddled.
 They will need to use their arms to turn themselves over for unobstructed breathing.
 Try not to worry too much about making the transition – the process will only take a few days.

 3. Once you start using the dummy for sleep, you will need to put it back in when it falls out.
-Well at least until they learn to do it themselves!
+Well, at least until they learn to do it themselves!

 Let me start by saying that I am a big fan of the dummy when used as a sleeping aid.
 A lot of people have some pretty strong opinions on them, so I thought I would share mine.
-I personally don’t use them too early i.e those first days in the hospital.
-For me, this was always a time where I would feed or comfort my little one.
+I personally don’t use dummies too early (i.e. those first days in the hospital).
+For me, this was always a time when I would feed or comfort my little one.
 If you are breastfeeding, your baby will be feeding frequently to help your milk to come in.
 I always bunkered down during this time and just fed and slept on repeat.
-As your little one starts to become more aware, they will be harder to settle for sleep.
+As your little one starts to become more aware, it will be harder to settle for sleep.
 This is generally when I have introduced the dummy, although it was at different times for each one.

-My firstborn had tummy trouble, so it was at the 3 week mark for her.
+My firstborn had tummy trouble, so it was at the three-week mark for her.
 Whereas my third child didn’t take it at all in the beginning!
 This is why I introduced it as a sleeping aid around the 3-4 month mark.
-I always wanted to avoid relying on it when out and about, so simply use it as a cue for sleep.
-It therefore remains in the cot and is simply used at sleep times.
+I always wanted to avoid relying on it when out and about, so simply used it as a cue for sleep.

+The dummy, therefore, remains in the cot and is simply used at sleep times.
 This makes it much easier to remove when needed to.
 There will be a (short) period of time, where your baby will lose their dummy and not be able to put it back in themselves.
-This will result in you having to go in to pop it back in when they become unsettled.
-This stage generally passes by quite quickly and before you know it, they will be able to soothe themselves.
+This will result in you having to go in to the bedroom to pop it back in when they become unsettled.
+This stage generally passes by quite quickly, and before you know it, they will be able to soothe themselves.

-Your response to this will be dependant on age but it’s likely to start once your little one learns how to stand.
-Our Mothercraft Expert, Chris Minogue suggests treating this like you would with any other resettling technique.
-Don’t race in and pick them up, instead keep calm and tell them that it is time for sleep.
-You may need to help them go from standing to lying down again and repeat this a few times.
+This is a fun one – not!
+Well, it’s cute the first few times but then you will need to teach them how to get back down and sleep.
+Once they learn that they can stand up and ‘call out’ for you (getting a reaction, no doubt), it can turn into a nice little game.
+Your response to this will be dependent on age but it’s likely to start once your little one learns how to stand.
+Our Mothercraft Expert, Chris Minogue, suggests treating this like you would with any other resettling technique.
+Don’t race in and pick them up, instead, keep calm and tell them that it is time for sleep.
+You may need to help them go from standing to lying down again, and repeat this a few times.

 Don’t worry, they will soon get the hang of it – consistency is key.
 If your baby is older, it may have become more of a learned behaviour.
 This is when they realise that they can get you back into the room.
 Try to leave them for a few minutes, so they get the hint that it’s time for sleep.
-Of course if they become too unsettled, you can go back in to reassure them.
-This can be done by helping them back down, use any sleeping aids and telling them it’s time for sleep.
+Of course, if they become too unsettled, you can go back in to reassure them.
+This can be done by helping them back down, using any sleeping aids and telling them it’s time for sleep.

-5. You might want to take advantage of that extra long nap during the day but you will pay for it overnight
+5. You might want to take advantage of that extra-long nap during the day but you will pay for it overnight